-I got the guy, even after that “Scarlett letter” had been delivered.
-I would like to tell you that we lived happily ever after but (there is that dreaded word; if you missed it see The “Scarlett” Letter, part 1) that would be stretching the truth!
+I got the guy, even after that “Scarlett letter” was delivered.
+I would love to share that we lived happily ever after, but (there is that dreaded word; if you missed it see The “Scarlett” Letter, part 1) that would be ginormously stretching the truth!

-The truth is “Happily-ever-after” was not the outcome for my self-centered approach.
-And there was no prince riding in on a white horse to save the day when I got poked with the metal rib from the umbrella (I’ll explain that in a minute)!
+The truth is “Happily-ever-after” was not the outcome of my self-centered approach.
+And Prince Charming didn’t ride in on a white horse to save the day when I got poked with the metal rib from the umbrella (I’ll explain that in a minute)!

 The “I do” I spoke that day didn’t exactly mean I would follow “The Excellence of Love” chapter that was read at our wedding: “Love is patient, love is kind, and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails” (1 Corinthians 13:4-8a, NASB).